moisutsu/anaconda-template/README.md

 make init
 ```

-The default virtual environment name is `anaconda_template` and the default Python version is `3.9`.
+The default virtual environment name is the *current directory name* and the default Python version is `3.9`.

 You can customize the virtual environment name and Python version as follows.